Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Blackhouse, 31-33 East Parade, Leeds, West Yorkshire, LS1 5PS.

 A proper old school pub that serves a proper Sunday dinner – The Adelphi is full of nooks and crannies, perfect for cosying up in.
 Order a pint, find yourself a spot and start the tricky task of deciding what to order.
-You can have 21-day aged sirloin of beef for £11.75, rosemary and garlic rubbed leg of lamb for £12.25 or Cherry Orchard pork loin for £10.75 – all with red wine jus.
+You can have 21-day aged sirloin of beef for £11.75, rosemary and garlic rubbed leg of lamb for £12.25 or orange & whiskey gammon joint for £10.75 – all with red wine jus.
 And if you fancy Shropshire roast chicken, you can get a half for £10.75 or a whole one to share for £19.50, both with gingerbread stuffing and chicken gravy.
 All their roasts come with beef dripping roasties, except the nut roast, which is served with baby potatoes and veggie gravy.
 You’ll also get homemade Yorkshire puddings, roasted vegetables and braised red cabbage.

 The Adelphi, 3-5 Hunslet Road, Leeds, West Yorkshire, LS10 1JQ.

 It’s probably not your first thought, but the Dakota is one of the best places to go for a Sunday lunch in Leeds – and you don’t have to stay at the hotel to enjoy it.
-It’s £20 for two courses and they’ve got two permanent meats for you to choose from – roast rib of Donald Russell beef or butter roasted lemon and thyme chicken.
+It’s £20 for two courses and they’ve got three permanent meats for you to choose from – roast sirloin of beef, roast rump lamb or butter roasted lemon and thyme chicken.
 That’s not all though.
 From lamb shank to goose and braised oxtail, they cook up something special every week – so you never have to have the same thing twice.
 You can also feast on goose fat roast potatoes, seasonal veggies and proper Yorkshire puddings.
 Vegetarian?
-You’ve got two options – a traditional nut roast with red onion marmalade and gravy or roast butternut squash, puy lentil and chili stew.
+You can have a traditional nut roast with red onion gravy.

 Dakota Hotel, 8 Russell Street, Leeds, West Yorkshire, LS1 5RN.